SamranTariq/Background-Hidden-Camera/README.md

 #### That's it.

 ## Demo
-- You can dowload or import this project on Android Studio to see how it's work.
+- You can download or import this project on Android Studio to see how it's work.

 ## Contribute:
 #### Simple 3 step to contribute into this repo: